 Stephen R Davies was a member of the Royal Air Force Police for 25 years.
 In 1975 he joined the Royal Air Force as a policeman and during his service completed tours of duty in the UK and numerous countries around the globe.
 He qualified as a specialist in Royal Air Force Police Special Investigation and Counter-Intelligence matters and successfully completed the Home Office Detective Training program and Drug Enforcement courses with the UK civil police and United States Air Force Office of Special Investigations.
 In 1991 he qualified as an instructor and lectured at the Airman’s Command School Hereford and the RAF Police School at Halton.
 He retired from the Royal Air Force in 2000 and now lives in Portugal.

 Since 1993, Stephen R Davies has been researching the complex history of the RAF Police since its formation on the 1st April 1918.
 During his 25 year research into the history of the RAF Police, he has amassed one of the largest depositories of information regarding the global activities of the branch dating back to the very beginning.

-In the lead-up to 2018 many authors have been working hard to compile the rather impressive history of the Royal Air Force during its first 100 years but most will focus on its impressive flying exploits and the aircrew rather that the incredible support to flying operations given by the often forgotten men and women from a multitude of ground trades that have worked to keep the aircraft flying for the past 100 years.
-My intention however, has been to produce a book, comprising several volumes, which offers readers and historians alike a valuable insight into what the RAF Police have achieved during those first 100 years at home and abroad and is sure the book will make a valued addition to the records held by the RAF Historical Branch for future generations to refer to.
+In the lead-up to 2018 many authors had been working hard to compile the rather impressive history of the Royal Air Force during its first 100 years but most focused on its impressive flying exploits and the aircrew rather that the incredible support to flying operations given by the often forgotten personnel from a multitude of ground trades who have worked to keep the aircraft flying for the past 100 years.
+My intention however, was to produce a book, comprising several volumes, which offers readers and historians alike a valuable insight into what the RAF Police have achieved during those first 100 years at home and abroad and I'm sure the book will make a valued addition to the records held by the RAF Historical Branch for future generations to refer to.